Algebraic structures of Vassiliev invariants for knot families: Notations and basic terminology

 \subsubsection{Generic 2-strand evolutionary family}

-Now, consider an arbitrary knot $\cal K$ of $k$ crossings.
-Instead of each single crossing, insert the braid with $n_i$, $i=1,\dots,k$, crossings and denote this knot as ${\cal K}_{n_1,\dots,\,n_k}$.
-We call such a resulting family a 2-strand evolutionary family.
+Now, consider an arbitrary knot $\cal K$ with $k$ crossings.
+Instead of each single crossing, insert the 2-braid with $n_i$, $i=1,\dots,k$, crossings and denote this knot as ${\cal K}_{n_1,\dots,\,n_k}$.
+We call such resulting family as 2-strand evolutionary family.
 Putting $d+1$ double points on the same 2-braid with $n_i$ crossings, one obtains the following relation:

 Obviously, this relation holds for all $n_i$.
 Thus, the Vassiliev invariants have the form